Matic confident Man Utd ready for 'biggest derby' against Liverpool after going top of Premier League | Goal.com

 - Back then, United were 27 points behind Liverpool but are now top of the table, three clear of their rivals

-- The last time they were top after New Year's Day was in 2013, when United won their 13th league title under Sir Alex Ferguson
+- The last time they were top after New Year's Day was in 2013, when United won their 13th Premier League title under Sir Alex Ferguson

 The Goal view